-^{}It is mandatory for all shareholders to participate but redemption is subject to final approval and discretion of directors.
+^{}It is mandatory for all shareholders to participate but redemption is subject to final approval and discretion of the Directors.
 The shares were mandatorily redeemed at the prevailing NAV per share at the time of the mandatory redemption.
 The premium above the cost basis was recognised in the Company's accumulated gains in the Statement of Changes in Equity.

 The US\$ Equity Shares carry the right to receive all revenue profits of the Company (including accumulated revenue reserves) which are available for distribution and from time to time determined to be distributed by way of interim and/or final dividends and at such times as the Directors may determine.
 On winding - up, US\$ Equity Shareholders will be entitled to the net assets of the Company after any payables have been paid.
-As at 30 June 2020, the total share capital was \$173,130,742 (2019: \$254,372,786).
+As at 30 June 2021, the total share capital was \$110,659,902 (2020: \$173,130,742).